estii20/dolce_vita_blog/README.md

 - US24.
 Title: As a Site User I want to be able to read at night time using a dark toggle button so that it is easier to read.
   - This user story was categorised as a could-have feature and will not be implemented at this stage due to project time priority.

-- US28.
-Title: As a Site User I want to be able to search for posts so that I can find posts by keywords.
+- US20.
+Title: As a Site User I want to be able to search for posts so that I can find posts that interest me.
+  - This user story was categorised as a could-have feature and will not be implemented at this stage due to project time priority.

+- US27.
+Title: As a Site User I want to be able to save my user details such as my author bio so that I can add it to a post without rewriting it each post.
   - This user story was categorised as a could-have feature and will not be implemented at this stage due to project time priority.

 ## Technologies Used